shayan65/data-streaming/README.md

 ## **Submission Guidelines**

-- **Deadline:** Please complete the challenge and submit your solution within the agreed timeframe.
+- **Deadline:** Please complete the challenge by Sunday 12 pm EST
 - **How to Submit:**
-  - Provide access to your Git repository (e.g., GitHub, GitLab) containing all the deliverables.
+  - Update this git repo with your solution.
   - Include any deployment links or additional resources as needed.

 - **Contact Information:**
-  - If you have any questions or need clarifications, please reach out to the hiring manager or contact person.
+  - If you have any questions or need clarifications, please reach out to the hiring manager or contact person. shayan@newcortex.ai